The Riesz representation theorem and weak${}^*$ compactness of semimartingales: The weak -topology

 \end{proof}

 \begin{remark} A countable product of regular Souslin spaces is a regular Souslin space.
-Thus, by the result of Fernique \cite{fernique}[Proposition~I.6.1], the previous properties (after the obvious modifications) are inherited for a countable product topology; cf. Subsection~\ref{sec:weakstar}. \end{remark}
+Thus, by the result of Fernique \cite[Proposition~I.6.1]{fernique}, the previous properties (after the obvious modifications) are inherited for (at most) countable products of $S^*$-topologies; cf. Section~\ref{sec:weakstar}. \end{remark}